rogov-dvp/medical-imaging-matching/docs/gitstats-marieke/February.md

 - Februrary 11,2022
 - Issue #255
 - Exploration into how to implement integration testing for batch building, using some remote testing methods.
 As is there is an issue of running into strange weights.

+4. Addition of unit tests for batch builder
+- Februrary 11,2022
+- Issue #271
+- Write unit tests for batch builder